CRM Comparison: Business Central and Dynamics 365 Sales

 Marketing Capabilities

 • Dynamics 365 Sales works directly with Customer Insights (formerly D365 Marketing) to connect processes that increase alignment between sales and marketing teams.
-D365 Sales can also be easily connected or natively integrated with third-party marketing automation services, including ClickDimensions, Mailchimp, and dotDigital.
+D365 Sales can also be easily connected or natively integrated with third-party marketing automation services, including Click, Mailchimp, and dotDigital.
 In-built marketing features for Dynamics 365 Sales include marketing lists and the ability to run quick campaigns, including email marketing.

-Dynamics 365 Business Central CRM is a compelling solution if you are a small or medium-sized organisation that wants to unify CRM, financial, and operational capabilities within a single platform.
+Business Central CRM is a compelling solution if you are a small or medium-sized organisation that wants to unify CRM, financial, and operational capabilities within a single platform.

 In some instances, a combination of Dynamics 365 Business Central and Dynamics 365 Sales will provide the best fit, with the Microsoft connector to keep data in sync.